Economy of South Korea: Tourism

 In 2012, 11.1 million foreign tourists visited South Korea, making it one of the most visited countries in the world, up from 8.5 million in 2010.
-Many tourists from all around Asia visit South Korea which has been due to the rise of Korean Wave (Hallyu).
+Many tourists from all around Asia visit South Korea which has been due to the rise of the Korean Wave (Hallyu).

-Seoul is the principal tourist destination for visitors; popular tourist destinations outside of Seoul include Seorak-san national park, the historic city of Gyeongju and semi-tropical Jeju Island.
+Seoul is the principal tourist destination for visitors; popular tourist destinations outside of Seoul include the major coastal city of Busan, the Seorak-san national park, the historic city of Gyeongju, and subtropical Jeju Island.

-In 2014 South Korea hosted the League of Legends season 4 championship and then, in 2018, the season 8 championship.

 Trade statistics

 Mergers and acquisitions

-Since 1991 there has been a steady upwards trend in South Korean M&A until 2018 with only a short break around 2004.
-Since 1991 around 18,300 deals in, into or out of South Korea have been announced, which sum up to a total value of over 941. bil.
+Since 1991, there has been a steady upwards trend in South Korean M&A until 2018 with only a short break around 2004.
+Since 1991, around 18,300 deals in, into or out of South Korea have been announced, which sum up to a total value of over 941 bil.
 USD.
-The year 2016 has been the year with the largest deal value (1,818 in bil.
+2016 has been the year with the largest deal value (1,818 in bil.
 USD) and the most deals (82,3).

 Target industries are distributed very evenly with no industry taking a larger share than 10%.
-The top three target industries are Electronics (9.7%), Semiconductors (9.1%) and Metals and Mining (7.7%).
+The top three target industries are electronics (9.7%), semiconductors (9.1%) and metals and mining (7.7%).
 However, over 51% of the acquiring companies originate from the financial and brokerage sector.